 Maybe hopping the New York to Singapore haul isn’t the best idea if you’ve never flown before, eh?
 Start small, perhaps a flight under two hours, and work your way up over time.
 Once you’re been on an hour long flight, then a two hour, then a three hour, you can handle pretty much anything.

-Just don’t do too much too fast.
+Just don’t do too much too fast, and your fear and first flight won’t be an issue.

 Flip The Script